-Once the inspection and road test are completed, the tech will sign the form.
+Once the vehicle inspection and road test are completed, the tech will sign the form.
 The service manager and the dealer’s general manager may also sign the form afterward.
 As a customer, you will have the opportunity to look at the completed inspection form, along with the CARFAX or AutoCheck report.
 Honda allows you to view its certified pre-owned inspection reports for individual vehicles right from its website.

 The Certified Pre-Owned Inspection: Are More “Points” Better?

-When comparing certified pre-owned models among different manufacturers, you are going to see marketing that boasts about how many “inspection points” are covered.
+When comparing certified pre-owned models among different automakers, you are going to see marketing that boasts about how many “inspection points” are covered.
 That’s a checklist of how many things the dealer technician must visually inspect or test.
 Some items specify, for example, acceptable brake pad service life remaining or tread depth on tires.
 A CPO program may specify new brakes or tires beyond those listed limits.

 We do not recommend judging a CPO program by the length of its inspection list, however.
 In researching CPO programs of different brands, we found inspection checklists that vary from about 125 inspection points to over 300.
 Most are under 200 checkpoints, but keep in mind that the lower numbers may be including several items as one.

-When you look at a certified pre-owned vehicle, the dealer can show you the inspection report, and you will see exactly what was inspected, tested, replaced, or repaired.
+When you look at a certified pre-owned vehicle, the dealer can show you the multipoint inspection report, and you will see exactly what was inspected, tested, replaced, or repaired.

 Where Do All Those CPO Vehicles Come From?

 A critical reason that certified pre-owned programs are so popular, and why CPO vehicles are so prevalent at new car dealerships, is leasing.
 According to Statista, leasing accounts for nearly a third of new vehicle sales.
 Many of those leases run for 30 to 36 months, and some are shorter.
-While some customers end up purchasing their lease vehicles when the lease term expires, the majority return them and lease another vehicle.
+While some customers end up purchasing their loaner cars when the lease term expires, the majority return them and lease another vehicle.